boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 Blech is a synchronous language.

-In a nutshell, the synchronous model of computation allows to write threaded functions, which are compiled into an efficiently executable event-driven code that is deterministic.
+In a nutshell, the synchronous model of computation allows us to write threaded functions, which are compiled into an efficiently executable event-driven code that is deterministic.
 For this purpose, it incorporates the step-wise execution of typical realtime, reactive applications into the language.

-Blech allows to write subprograms, called *activities*, that execute in *steps*, as a sequence of actions which pause once a step is finished.
+Blech allows us to write subprograms, called *activities*, that execute in *steps*, as a sequence of actions which pause once a step is finished.
 A synchronous language regards the trigger events that initiate these steps as the *ticks* of a clock.
 The ticks can either be periodically triggered by time, or aperiodically triggered by events.
 The synchronous model of computation (MoC) assumes a minimum inter-arrival time between ticks, which defines the maximum execution time in order to complete a step.
 Based on this assumption, which is very suitable for realtime-critical, reactive applications, the programming model can be abstracted to a perfect model, where every step is executed immediately and runs to completion, before the next tick occurs.

 A Blech activity is a sequential control flow of statements that finishes a step by pausing at an *await* statement.
-The await statement guards the continuation of the control flow with a condition, as soon as the next step is triggered by a tick.
+The await statement guards the continuation of the control flow with a condition, as soon as the next step is triggered by a tick. <!-- hier fehlt was.
+Etwa "which is evaluated as soon ..." ? -->
 These subprograms can be composed sequentially via normal control flow and concurrently via synchronous parallel composition.
 The compiler guarantess deterministic execution of concurrently composed subprograms.

-Actually, a concurrently composed application compiles to a sequential program that is driven by a clock.
+Underneath the hood, a concurrently composed application compiles to a sequential program that is driven by a clock.
 A clock can be anything that drives a reactive application, for example
 - a main loop
 - a time-triggering environment